Last updated on July 21st, 2020 at 10:29 am

 Knurling on Powerlifting barbell: Lifter tries to move the max weight which requires aggressive knurl.
 Powerlifting lifts include Squats, Benchpress, and Deadlifts.

 Knurling on practice barbell: Knurling on the practice barbell will widely depend on the utility, you get a wide variety of barbells to choose for your practice sessions.
-Different types of barbell coating can be observed in the practice barbells which also affects the knurling quality.
+Practice barbells come with a center knurling marks and without knurling marks, these barbells also features wide variety of barbell coating which also affects the knurling quality.

 Let’s have a look at types of barbell finishing.